waleediqbal1/Git-Learning-and-Installation-/README.md

 Use these commands in cmd or Terminal while first you have to go on the directory where you want to clone(copy) your repository in your operating syatem.

 - First Go on the root directory of the folder where you want to clone(copy) your repository using cmd or Terminal on your operating system.
 Like i use cd on windows to my root directory. e.g  'cd C:\Users\usr_Name\Desktop\myfolder'

+- First initialize the git use git init.

--  Ist command which you got on your gitbucket website now.
+- Now use command which you got on your gitbucket website now.
 It should be like 'https://xyz@bitbucket.org/xyz/repositoryName.git'( In this process you may asked to provide your credientials like your user name or password so provide those which you used on creation of the directory).

 - use second command now from github website now.